MariusGarbea/Linear-Algebra/README.md

 * About us
 ---
 ## Tools we used
-Well it's not **evrything** but those are the most important: react, npm, babel, webpack
+Well it's not **everything** but those are the most important: react, npm, babel, webpack

 ---